Alignment-Lab-AI/sparse_autoencoder/README.md

-# Sparse autoencoder for GPT2 small
+# Sparse autoencoders

-This repository hosts a sparse autoencoder trained on the GPT2-small model's activations.
+This repository hosts sparse autoencoders trained on the GPT2-small model's activations.
-The autoencoder's purpose is to expand the MLP layer activations into a larger number of dimensions, providing an overcomplete basis of the MLP activation space.
-The learned dimensions have been shown to be more interpretable than the original MLP dimensions.

 ### Install